20kdc/c3ds-projects/natsue/docs/WebAPI.md

 `name`: World name.

 `user`: User relevant to this world object.
 Note that this isn't necessarily the world's owner, and due to worlds not being explicitly registered (yes, even though the login dialog claims that's what you're doing), there is no *guarantee* of which owner is true even for the world route.

+### CreaturePhotoMetadata

+`moniker`: Moniker.

+`eventIndex`: Creature life event index.

+`senderUIN`: UIN string. _A User object is not used here as the metadata object is written out to disk, so it wouldn't be up to date._

+`saveTime`: Unix time in seconds _when the photo was saved to disk._ To get the time the photo was taken, use the creature event endpoints.

+`width`, `height`: Image size in pixels.

 ## User Flags